UCHMS19-20/final-project-carolinezhao/README.md

 To play the game, no detailed instructions are needed, as all the information is provided on prompts displayed on the screen.

 ### NOTE
-* Was absent from 1/2 to 1/10, so did not get the opportunity to constantly update each day
+* Was absent from 1/2 to 1/10 due to appendicitis and surgery recovery, so did not get the opportunity to constantly update each day
 * Update history is sometimes in chunks because some editing at home was done in repl (installation of vscode/python didn't work on Mac because Mac has python2.7 already installed so pygame install goes on 2.7, not 3.8; couldn't figure out how to fix)

 ## Links